liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 shortcut to specify who can access the original document through the shortcut.

-**Access from Desktop**: Makes the folder available to work with from a Windows desktop.
+**Access from Desktop**: Makes the folder available to work with from a desktop environment.

 **Move to the Recycle Bin**: Removes the file from the Documents and Media library to the Recycle Bin.

-The Documents and Media app and Media Gallery are now at your disposal to show off your site's Document Library files.
-The Lunar Resort's Souvenir and Memorabilia group enjoys their patrons reactions to the great pics and videos that Snappy takes of them.
+The Documents and Media app and Media Gallery are now at your disposal to show off your Document Library files.
+The Lunar Resort's Souvenir and Memorabilia group enjoys patron reactions to the great pics and videos that Snappy takes of them.
 And the salespeople are more than happy to plaster the pictures onto clothing and accessories to make a handsome commision.

 Next, we'll step out of the Souvenir and Memorabilia group and step into a different realm of the Lunar Resort, to demonstrate collaborating on files in